 Feral pigs generally do not move very far in response to minor disturbance, including infrequent hunting by people, and usually return to their home ranges shortly afterwards.
 Feral pigs can shift permanently to more remote areas.
-For example, they can move up to 5 km away in forest if subjected to intensive or prolonged disturbance, such as large-scale hunting or other control activities.
+If subjected to intensive or prolonged disturbance, such as large-scale hunting or other control activities.

 Home ranges of individuals and groups overlap considerably.
 There is no evidence that feral pigs, of either gender, actively defend territories.